galaxy-genome-annotation/python-apollo/docs/commands/status.rst

 status
 ======

+This section is auto-generated from the help text for the arrow command ``status``.

 ``addStatus`` command
 ---------------------

-This section is auto-generated from the help text for the arrow command ``status addStatus``.

 **Usage**::